• HOME

 Ingredients

-- ¾ tsp pink Himalayan salt or sea salt (plus 1/4 tsp more if wanting it a bit saltier)
+• 3/4 tsp salt (plus 1/4 tsp more if wanting it a bit saltier)

 Instructions

-- Line a baking sheet or tray with parchment or wax paper and set aside.
+• Line a metal baking sheet or tray with parchment paper and set aside.

-- In a bowl, mix together oats, flax meal and salt.
+• In a medium bowl, combine the oats, flax meal and salt.

-- Add in maple syrup and sun-butter (or nut/seed butter of choice) and combine using a spatula, pressing the ingredients together until a cohesive dough is formed.
-Add more quick oats, 1 tablespoon at a time, if dough is too sticky.
+• Add the maple syrup and sun butter (or nut/seed butter of choice) to your dry mixture and combine using a spatula, pressing the ingredients together until a cohesive dough is formed.
+Add more quick oats, one tablespoon at a time, if the dough is too sticky.

-- Using a mini ice-cream scoop (or a tablespoon), scoop out the dough and roll the dough into a ball using your hands.
+• Using a mini ice-cream scoop (or a tablespoon), scoop out the dough and roll it into a ball with your hands.

-- Place the rolled dough on your lined baking sheet or tray, and press into a cookie shape using your fingers.
+• Place the rolled dough on the lined baking sheet or tray and press it into a cookie shape using your fingers.

 Nutrition Facts